silogen/kaiwo/docs/docs/reference/aim.md

 ### AIMService

 Users deploy services by binding a model to a template through `AIMService`.
-The spec references the canonical model and a namespaced template, uses the namespace’s `AIMNamespaceConfig` (via `spec.configRef`, default `default`), and may override the number of replicas.
+The spec references the canonical model and a namespaced template.
+It also selects the namespace’s `AIMNamespaceConfig` via `spec.configRef` (default `default`) for routing and credentials, and may override the number of replicas.
 If the template does not warm caches, a service can still request caching with `spec.cacheModel: true` (default).
 Deployments are implemented with KServe.

 Example: